akhil-ghatiki/foreCastAlexSkillBackend/README.md

 ## Personalization

 * Go to build permissions on alexa developer console and check Customer Name -> Full Name, Customer Email Address
-* Provide these permissions to the App by going to https://alexa.amazon.in/ -> Settings -> Manage Settings
+* Provide these permissions to the App by going Web Alexa or Mobile App -> Your Skills -> Open our Skill -> Manage Settings